mozilla/dxr/docs/source/development.rst

 Changes to server-side HTML templates or the format of the elasticsearch index:
     Run ``make`` inside :file:`tests/test_basic`.

-Stop :program:`dxr-serve.py`, run the build step, and then fire up the server again.
-If you're changing Python code that runs only at request time, you shouldn't need to do anything; :program:`dxr-serve.py` should notice and restart itself a few seconds after you save.
+Stop :program:`dxr serve`, run the build step, and then fire up the server again.
+If you're changing Python code that runs only at request time, you shouldn't need to do anything; :program:`dxr serve` should notice and restart itself a few seconds after you save.